moby/moby/libnetwork/docs/design.md

 ### Remote

-The `remote` driver, provides a means of supporting drivers over a remote transport.
+The `remote` package does not provide a driver, but provides a means of supporting drivers over a remote transport.
 This allows a driver to be written in a language of your choice.
 For further details, please see the [Remote Driver Design](remote.md)